Xilorole/raptgen/README.md

 The default saving folder is out/simlulation/paired.
 A single run takes approximately 10 hours on Tesla V100 GPU.

+## To evaluate real data

+In order to run raptgen with your own sequence files, you have to run `real.py` which trains the model which encode sequence into representation vector.

 ### Evaluating real data

 To run the experiment with sequence files, run;